-Control: ISM-1581; Revision: 2; Updated: Mar-22; Applicability: All; Essential Eight: N/A Continuous real-time monitoring of the availability of online services is performed.
+Control: ISM-1581; Revision: 3; Updated: Jun-23; Applicability: All; Essential Eight: N/A Continuous real-time monitoring of the capacity and availability of online services is performed.

 Using content delivery networks

 Similar to cloud-based hosting, the use of content delivery networks (CDNs) can allow an organisation to create highly resilient online services by leveraging the large bandwidth, geographically dispersed hosting locations, traffic scrubbing and other controls offered by CDNs.